 - Nuclear sites:

 - ♦ Gravelines power station located in France near the sea between Calais and Dunkirk, La Hague reprocessing plant;

 - Non-nuclear sites:

 - ♦ Hospitals in urban areas such as Ostend.

-Close to 480 samples are taken from the overall maritime zone, on which around 1,550 measurements are conducted for radioactivity.
+Close to 480 samples are taken from the overall maritime zone, on which more than 1,700 measurements are conducted for radioactivity.

 Radiological monitoring programme for the maritime zone